sxvvv/sxvvv.github.io/_pages/about.md

 </div>

+# 📰 News
+- [2025-01] Meissonic is accepted by ICLR 2025🎉.
+- [2024-12] 4 Papers are accepted by AAAI 2025.
+- [2024-11] I am honored to be selected as a Outstanding Reviewer for BMVC 2024！
+- [2024-11] We release Meissonic on HuggingFace🎉, Meissonic-1B is the first SDXL level, high-resolution non-AR T2I model!!
+- [2024-09] 2 Papers are accepted by ECCV 2024.
+- [2024-06] 2 Papers are accepted by MICCAI 2024, and Segmamba is selected as a Spotlight presentation paper.

 # 📝 Selected Papers
 <!-- <p style='text-align: justify;'> My research revolves around three key areas: <strong>(I)</strong> Supporting the art creation industry and digital asset generation through advances in AIGC (Artificial Intelligence Generated Content) technology. <strong>(II)</strong> Exploring visual challenges in photography to create images with superior quality. <strong>(III)</strong> Addressing real-world image restoration and enhancement by identifying and overcoming the limitations of existing methods.
 </p> -->